DidacRomero/Networks-Online-Games-HW/README.md

 there will only be 1 laser at max per client that takes longer to be destroyed (as described previously).

-Reliability on top of UDP: Carles	(Achieved, altough it might have some undetected issues)
+Reliability on top of UDP: Carles	(Completely Achieved)

 Redundancy and Acknowledgement work correctly: both client and server send packets with sequence ids in order to keep track of what packet is sent and expected to receive in each side, re-sending packets if necessary until confirmation of succesful delivery is recieved.
 When packets are not Acknowledged by the client, either by an error or by too much time passing since it was sent, the server resends the packet until it is.

-Improving Latency Handling: Carles	(Achieved, although lacking lag compensation)
+Improving Latency Handling: Carles	(Completely Achieved, but no lag compensation)

 Both the Client Prediction and the Interpolation of other Client GameObjects works as expected and no bugs have been located.
 Client Prediction locally processes inputs until the client resyncs with the server on